 05 of 07

 The Old Manor Hotel is a converted sugar plantation only a few steps from the Five Star Guest House, but more tastefully cultivated to mesh with the rainforest that creeps down from the mountain.
 Rooms and dining areas are integrated with the stone ruins of the former Great House, providing a sense of history in addition to the natural solace of the place.
-There is no air conditioning in the rooms, but with large ceiling fans and many wide windows, temperature was never a problem.
-For entertainment there is a pool, full bar/dining room/restaurant, as well as cable television in a common room.
+There is no air conditioning in the rooms, but with large ceiling fans and many wide windows, the temperature was never a problem.
+For entertainment, there is a pool, full bar/dining room/restaurant, as well as cable television in a common room.
 Staff is friendly and generally very helpful.

 06 of 07

-Golden Rock is located higher up into Nevis's rainforest.
+Golden Rock is located higher up in Nevis's rainforest.
 Tropical wildflowers and trees abound, with the mountain looming at Golden Rock's back, the sea beckoning down its slope.
 The old stone estate buildings have been transformed into a bar and restaurant with indoor and outdoor seating.
 Thirteen rooms are spread out into separate houses (two partitioned rooms per house) each with its own unique theme and island-color scheme, antique furnishings and local art.
 For those looking to splurge, the Sugar Mill is a large suite inside the hollow edifice of the former mill that rises majestically above the rest of Golden Rock.

 07 of 07